Chances are you've heard of it – and no, I'm not talking about the 2001 movie starring Ben Affleck and Josh Harnett.

 The Oklahoma Memorial is operated by the National Park Service and is free to visit, but requires a shuttle ticket to get to Ford Island.

-Tickets can be purchased at the Visitor Center, and will cost $25, with a shuttle ride to Ford Island included.
+Tickets can be purchased at the Visitor Center (or online), and will cost $25, with a shuttle ride to Ford Island included.
 It's recommended to allow at least 2 hours to explore to museum.